funayman/surface-pro-config/README.md

  - Do not assign a letter
  - Format: exFAT Label: "KALI" or "ARCH"

-Leave the remaining unallocated 8GB for `swap` later.
+Leave the remaining unallocated 8GB for `swap`.
+That will be created during the Kali installation.

 ## Step 2: Kali Linux
 Insert the Kali Linux USB and boot into the installer.